OnekiDevs/oneki-bot/README.md

 # NeoBot
-Bot not yet official N E O | Army
+Bot official of the La Resistencia